 It really, really will be okay.

 Humans are extremely adaptable creatures.
 Whatever comes your way, embrace it and learn it.
-Within a few days or a few weeks, you’ll be an expert.
+Within a few days or weeks, you’ll be an expert.
 And you’ll be able to add another talent to your resume of life skills.
+When something new comes up, picture yourself a few weeks into the future, knowing how to do what you’re struggling with now.
+It’ll be a normal routine shortly.

 Have you had experience with culture shock?
 And if so, how did you get through it?